SkyRed003/NoseSense/README.md

 # Nosense 👃🏻

-Nosense is an endless runner game developed for educational purposes by me and Emanuele De Rogatis.
+Nosense is an endless runner game developed by me and Emanuele De Rogatis.
 In this whimsical game, a nose must jump on trampolines and ascend higher and higher.
 The ultimate goal is to reach deep space and beyond, accumulating as many points as possible.

 - [Description](#description)